Anrie likes is an avid sci-fi, and fantasy, and video game fan.

 So I was beyond psyched when I heard that Witcher 3 was coming to the Switch.
 This opened up thousands of new ways to play one of my favourite games.

 The Nintendo Switch console is all about fun.
 Sometimes the OS for both the PS4 and Xbox One can feel a bit overloaded.
 Face it, most of us don’t want to access all the extra features all the time.
-They can be quite distracting and frustrating, but with the Switch login and everything is streamlined.
+They can be quite distracting and frustrating, but with the Switch, you just login and everything is streamlined.

 But the best feature of the Switch must be its portability.
 Now you can play The Witcher 3 on the train, during your breaks, or on a plane.
 This will definitely help you finish the game at last.